 How to remove iPhone calendar virus

-iPhone calendar spam is similar to phishing emails.
-Hackers create text messages, emails, web pages, and popups with links that look very similar to the original page.
-And when the user unknowingly clicks on these links, it takes them to the Calendar app.
-Even if you press back or decline the event, iPhone’s default settings are in such a way that these hackers can still send spam calendar events.
+When the user unknowingly clicks on these links, they are taken to the Calendar app.
+Even if they press back or decline the event, the iPhone’s default settings allow these hackers to still send spam calendar events.

 3. Look for the spam event’s color and tap the i button next to it.